cervesus/xamarin-docs.de-de/docs/mac/troubleshooting/mmp-errors.md

 <a name="MM0079" />

-#### <a name="mm0079-internal-error---no-executable-was-copied-into-the-app-bundle-please-contact-supportxamarincom"></a>MM0079: Interner Fehler – keine ausführbare Datei in das app-Paket kopiert wurde.
+#### <a name="mm0079-internal-error---no-executable-was-copied-into-the-app-bundle-please-contact-supportxamarincom"></a>MM0079: Interner Fehler – keine ausführbare Datei wurde in der app-Bundle kopiert.
 Wenden Sie sich an "support@xamarin.com"

 <a name="MM0080" />

-#### <a name="mm0080-disabling-newrefcount---new-refcountfalse-is-deprecated"></a>MM0080: Deaktivieren von NewRefCount ","--new-Refcount:false, ist veraltet.
+#### <a name="mm0080-disabling-newrefcount---new-refcountfalse-is-deprecated"></a>MM0080: Deaktivieren NewRefCount ","--new-Refcount:false, ist veraltet.

 <!-- 0088 used by mtouch -->
 <!-- 0089 used by mtouch -->